AbCellera Biologics Inc. (NASDAQ:ABCL) is a stock that investors should take a bite out of. - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 7 different market analysts.
-On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0.18 and a low estimate of $-0.1, while EPS last year was $-0.08.
-The consensus estimate for the next quarter is $0, with high estimates of $0.29 and low estimates of $-0.11.
+The company has 7 analysts who recommend its stock at the moment.
+On average, analysts expect EPS of $-0.02 for the current quarter, with a high estimate of $0.19 and a low estimate of $-0.15, while EPS last year was $-0.01.
+The consensus estimate for the next quarter is $-0.02, with high estimates of $0.06 and low estimates of $-0.15.

 Revenue Estimates